Updated

 - Obtaining money or property by false pretenses: defrauding someone for money or goods (only in residential burglary cases)1

-In order to convict someone of burglary, the prosecutor does not need to prove that the suspect actually committed any of these offenses inside the structure or vehicle.
-Merely having the criminal intent to commit one of these offenses at the time of entry is sufficient.2 Boulder City criminal defense attorney Michael Becker gives an example:
+To convict you of burglary, the prosecutor does not need to prove that you actually committed any of these offenses inside the structure or vehicle.
+Merely having the criminal intent to commit one of these offenses at the time of entry is sufficient.2

-If Hector in the above example did follow through with stealing the money, then prosecutors could charge him with two offenses: burglary and grand larceny.3
+If Hector in the above example did follow through with stealing the money, then the district attorney could charge him with two offenses: burglary and grand larceny.3

 Example: Acting on a tip, police get a warrant to search Josh’s home.
 There they find several picklocks and other instruments traditionally used to break locks.
 The police also find a list of residences with the dates and times that the occupants will be away.
 In this case, prosecutors would probably charge Josh for violating NRS 205.080.
 This is because he had 1) tools used for breaking and entering, and 2) lists of unoccupied homes, indicating his intent to burglarize them.